 Audit of safeguarding in our diocese

-It is now the turn of the Diocese of Portsmouth and Portsmouth Cathedral to be audited.
+It was recently the turn of the Diocese of Portsmouth and Portsmouth Cathedral to be audited.
 The audit involves two main elements: a safeguarding survey and an in-person visit.

 Safeguarding survey